 Some indicators are based on a moment in time (for example, 30 June) whereas others cover the whole reporting year.
-For example, indicator CCD 7 (total number of connections on the distribution system) should be reported as the number of connections that are on the distribution system(s) on 30 June.
-Indicator CCD 1 (total number of new connections provided) should be reported as the number of new connections provided in the description field of each indicator.
+For example, indicator CCD7 (total number of connections on the distribution system) should be reported as the number of connections that are on the distribution system(s) on 30 June.
+Indicator CCD1 (total number of new connections provided) should be reported as the number of new connections provided throughout the reporting year.
+This is marked in the description field of each indicator.